klogges5/capstone/README.md

 Therefore I used the history data available from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data "Tankerkoenig Data"), they are available in the azure cloud for private use with the following license
 <https://creativecommons.org/licenses/by-nc-sa/4.0/>.

-The blog post is included in repository as pdf [blog](./Forecasting%20of%20Fuel%20prices%20in%20germany.pdf "Blog post")
+The blog post is on Medium [Medium Post](https://medium.com/@joerg.meisterjahn/forecast-of-fuel-prices-in-germany-7cba2cfd015b)

 ## Prerequisites <a name = "prerequisites"/>